keyasha99/post-install-config/README.md

 <img src="https://i.imgur.com/CBXg50O.png" height="80%" width="80%" alt="osTicket Post"/>
 </p>
 <p>
 For the Parent field, select Top Level Department.
 For Name, enter any name that you want.
 You can also change the other things to your liking.
-If you're just following along with this tutorial, leave everything else how it is.
+If you're just following this tutorial, leave everything else as it is.
 Scroll down and click Create Dept.
 </p>
 <br />